 On October 5, 2016, the Company received a demand letter from the Los Angeles District Office of the United States Equal Employment Opportunity Commission (EEOC).
-The EEOC alleges that between May 2011 and April 2015, various Company employees were terminated in violation of the Americans with Disabilities Act (ADA), and that certain of the Company's employee leave and attendance policies were discriminatory in nature.
+The EEOC alleged that between May 2011 and April 2015, various Company employees were terminated in violation of the Americans with Disabilities Act (ADA), and that certain of the Company's employee leave and attendance policies were discriminatory in nature.
 Thereafter, the Company, in consultation with its liability insurers, entered into conciliation and mediation efforts with the EEOC for purposes of resolving the claims.
 At the conclusion of those efforts, the Company and the EEOC reached agreement on a consensual resolution of the EEOC's claims, which includes both monetary and equitable relief.

 On June 28, 2018, the EEOC filed a complaint against the Company on behalf of a group of unidentified claimants in the United States District Court for the Central District of California alleging that the Company engaged in unlawful employment practices in violation of the ADA.
 On July 13, 2018, the District Court approved a Consent Decree between the Company and the EEOC to resolve the EEOC's claims.
-The Consent Decree, the term of which shall be two and a half years, provides that the Company shall pay up to \$1.0 million in monetary relief to fund individual claims for discrimination under the ADA as approved by the EEOC.
-That amount is fully within the limits of the Company's applicable insurance coverage.
-Pursuant to the Consent Decree, the Company shall also take a series of proactive measures to cultivate a work environment free from unlawful discrimination.
-Those measures include, among others, assistance with the identification of potential claimants, employee, supervisory and managerial training regarding employee rights under the ADA, revised practices and procedures concerning reasonable workplace accommodations as required by the ADA, and related reporting and recordkeeping.
+The Consent Decree, which is currently set to expire in January 2021, provided that the Company pay up to \$1.0 million in monetary relief to fund individual claims for discrimination under the ADA as approved by the EEOC.
+That amount was fully within the limits of the Company's applicable insurance coverage, and has been paid to claimants designated as eligible by the EEOC.
+The Consent Decree also required the Company to take a series of proactive measures to cultivate a work environment free from unlawful discrimination.
+Those measures have included, among others, assistance with the identification of potential claimants, employee, supervisory and managerial training regarding employee rights under the ADA, revised practices and procedures concerning reasonable workplace accommodations as required by the ADA, and related reporting and recordkeeping.